loamok/smartEvents/README.md

 ```

 Function to remove handlers just came out in this version.
-I, maybe, forgot something ask if you need help with my lib.
+I, may, have forgoten something.
+If so ask if you need help with my lib.